 ‘Important or protected habitats or species’ – includes protected species, priority habitats and species, and significant populations or collections of national or local importance, or nationally scarce species.
 ‘Appropriate buffer-strips’ – Where buffers are required to protect designated sites and protected species they will be determined on a site-by-site basis, taking account of the type and scale of development, and the features to be protected.

-‘Design features to enhance biodiversity’ – could include, for example, green roofs, ‘Swift bricks’, bird and bat boxes, hedgehog holes in walls and fences, water features, planting native or wildlife-attracting trees, shrubs, wildflowers etc.
+‘Other design features to enhance biodiversity’ – could include, for example, green roofs,, bird boxes, hedgehog holes in walls and fences, water features, planting native or wildlife-attracting trees, shrubs, wildflowers etc.

 For ‘biodiversity’, Biodiversity Net Gain’, ‘habitat’, ‘Special Areas of Conservation’, ‘Special Protection Areas’, ‘Sites of Special Scientific Interest’, ‘Local Nature Reserves’, ‘Local Wildlife Sites’, ‘habitat’ and ‘ancient woodland’ – see Glossary.